-- 1. Never leave any valuables unattended in classrooms, restrooms, offices, etc. - 2.
-When walking at night, walk in pairs and use the best-lighted route - 3.
-If you notice unusual behavior, report it to the Security Office in the Student Center. - 4.
-When you walk to your vehicle, have your keys ready. - 5.
-Lock the doors as soon as you get into the vehicle. - 6.
-If you are a victim of a crime, notify Campus Security immediately at 973-300-2222, who, in turn, will notify the Newton Police Department at 973-383-2525.
+1. Never leave any valuables unattended in classrooms, restrooms, offices, etc.

+2. When walking at night, walk in pairs and use the best lighted route

+3. If you notice unusual behavior, report it to the Security Office in the Student Center.

+4. When you walk to your vehicle, have your keys ready in your hand.

+5. Lock the doors as soon as you get into the vehicle.

+6. If you are a victim of a crime, notify Campus Security immediately at 973-300-2222, who in turn, will notify the Newton Police Department 973-383-2525.

-Pets/Animals on Campus
+PETS/ANIMALS ON CAMPUS

-Pets and/or other animals are prohibited from all College buildings except for registered service animals.
-Pets and/or other animals must be leashed and are prohibited from being left in automobiles, tethered on campus, or otherwise endangered.
+Pets and/or other animals are prohibited from all College buildings except for seeingeye dogs, seeing-eye dogs-in-training and rescue animals-in-training.
+Pets and/ or other animals must be leashed and are prohibited from being left in automobiles, tethered on campus or otherwise endangered.
 Pet owners or custodians are expected to maintain proper hygiene by removing all waste material.